aimeos/upscheme/README.md

 * @param array&#60;string,mixed&#62; `$data` Key/value pairs of column name/value to insert
 * @return self Same object for fluid method calls

-Warning: The data values are escaped but the table name and column names are not!
-Only use fixed strings for table name and column names but no external input!

 **Examples:**

 ```php